Ramadan: Mohammed VI Foundation support Muslims with food items

 The foundation seeks to Unify and coordinate the efforts of Muslim scholars in Morocco and other African states to promote the values of tolerant Islam, disseminate and consolidate them.

-It also seek to take initiative to integrate the religious values of tolerance in any form occasioned by any development process in Africa both at the country and continental levels as well as activate intellectual, scientific and cultural action in connection with Islam.
+It also seeks to take initiative to integrate the religious values of tolerance in any form occasioned by any development process in Africa both at the country and continental levels as well as activate intellectual, scientific and cultural activities in connection with Islam.

-The Foundation further aimed at consolidating the historical relations that bind Morocco and other African States and ensure their development and encourage the establishment of both religious, scientific and cultural centers and institutions.
+The Foundation further aimed at consolidating the historical relations that bind Morocco and the other African States and ensure their development and encourage the establishment of both religious, scientific and cultural centres and institutions.

-The foundation has branches in 34 African countries - with Ghana branch having His Eminence, the National Chief Imam Shiekh Dr. Nuhu Sharubutu as the spiritual Head, While Shiekh Mustapha Ibrahim serves as the President with Shiekh Usman Bari serving as the General Secretary.

-Dr. Rabiatu Armah, a senior Lecturer at the University of Ghana- Legon, also serves on the Executive board as education advisor.
+The foundation has branches in 34 African countries - with the Ghana branch having His Eminence, the National Chief Imam Shiekh Dr Nuhu Sharubutu as the spiritual Head, While Shiekh Mustapha Ibrahim serves as the President with Shiekh Usman Bari serving as the General Secretary.
+Dr Rabiatu Armah, a senior lecturer at the University of Ghana- Legon, also serves on the Executive Board as an education advisor.

 The foundation has branches in Kumasi and Tamale.